 NYSYBC FIELD TRIPS & OTHER EVENTS

 NYSYBC conducts field trips all over New York State with the help of our Partner Organizations.
 These trips are an excellent way to meet fellow young birders and see some awesome birds!
 Each field trip is led by an expert birder who is very familiar with the area and its birds.
 Some of our trips include both a field birding component and a special educational segment, such as a behind-the-scenes tour of a museum, a presentation by an ornithologist, or a visit to a nesting colony of birds.

 NYSYBC field trips are open ONLY to:

 - Young birders (age 10-19) and their parents.
 PLEASE NOTE: Young birders who have attended a previous NYSYBC trip may go on additional field trips only if they have become NYSYBC members.

 - Youth Member alumni who have maintained uninterrupted membership as Supporting Adults since their 20th birthday.

-- Other adults specifically invited.
-Supporting adults wishing to attend a trip, please as early as possible.
+- Supporting Adult members - if you wish to attend a trip, please as early as possible.

 Non-members may attend one NYSYBC field trip (and their parents may attend with them if they wish) but must become NYSYBC Youth Members before attending any subsequent field trips.
 Exception: Out of state residents between the ages of 10 and 19 who visit the state occasionally may attend two field trips per year as non-members.